Low-Cost Privacy-Preserving Decentralized Learning: : Locally-Correlated Noise

 \subsection{\sys in a nutshell}

 Gossip averaging typically requires multiple averaging rounds to provide a good estimate of the average of nodes' individual inputs~\cite{DBLP:journals/tocs/JelasityMB05}.
-Unfortunately, in \ac{DL}, since averaging is required at each learning iteration, these averaging rounds add up to a substantial network cost.
+Unfortunately, since averaging is required at each learning iteration, these rounds add up to a substantial network cost.

 We drastically reduce this overhead by performing a single averaging round per learning iteration.
-Without noise, the cumulative effect of one-round averaging between each descent step is enough to ensure convergence~\cite{DBLP:conf/aistats/ZantedeschiBT20,barsRefinedConvergenceTopology2023, devosEpidemicLearningBoosting2023}.
+Without noise, the cumulative effect of one-round averaging between each gradient-descent step is enough to ensure convergence~\cite{DBLP:conf/aistats/ZantedeschiBT20,barsRefinedConvergenceTopology2023,devosEpidemicLearningBoosting2023}.

-\sys adds noise to this process to provide \ac{PNDP}.
-Because one-round averaging is limited to a node's neighbors, the residual noise in partially averaged models remains high, which may disrupt learning.
-We mitigate this effect by \emph{correlating} the injected noise such that it sums to zero over each node's neighborhood.
+\sys adds noise to this process to provide \ac{PNDP} guarantees.
+As one-round averaging is limited to a node's neighbors, the residual noise in partially averaged models remains high, which may disrupt learning and affect utility.
+We mitigate this effect by \emph{correlating} the injected noise such that it sums to zero over each node's \emph{closed neighborhood}.
 The correlation is local and eschews any coordination between neighbors.

 In the following, we first detail the one-round localized averaging that lies at the core of \sys (\cref{alg:ZeroSum}), before moving on to the resulting decentralized SGD learning algorithm (\cref{alg:ZeroSum-sgd}).
 We then state some fundamental properties of \sys's global average model in \cref{sec:core:prop}.